Best Clutch for G56: Several Quality Options

 Single disc vs dual disc clutch:

-I wrote about this in my post dedicated to NV4500 & NV5600, the predecessors of the G56 transmission.
+I covered this in my post on NV4500 & NV5600, the predecessors of the G56 transmission.
+Let me say it here too:

-Going big isn’t always the best option for your vehicle.
+Going big & heavy isn’t always the best option for your vehicle.

 Double discs can get noisy during neutral to idle times, and they are notably more expensive.
-If you plan on just commuting around your city, you have zero need for a DD clutch.
+If you plan on just commuting around the city, you have zero need for a DD clutch.

 On the other hand, trying to tow heavier stuff around on a single disc will be a challenge.

-Extreme towing warrants a dual disc clutch every. single.
-Time.
-The most popular is South Bend SDD3250-GK.
+Extreme towing warrants a dual disc clutch – the most popular is South Bend SDD3250-GK, a fine piece of machinery.

-Regarding single vs dual disc clutch usage, here are the results of a CumminsForum poll:
+Talking about single vs dual disc usage, here are the results of a CumminsForum poll:

 The results of a Cummins forum poll regarding dual disc vs single disc clutches for G56 transmission.